eduflornet/cka-study-guide/src/exercises/cka-kodekloud/15-Practice-Test/02-Lightning_lab_1.md

 – Alexandria Ocasio-Cortez

+You are exactly where you need to be.
+You are not behind.

 1. Upgrade the current version of kubernetes from 1.32.0 to 1.33.0 exactly using the kubeadm utility.
 Make sure that the upgrade is carried out one node at a time starting with the controlplane node.
 To minimize downtime, the deployment gold-nginx should be rescheduled on an alternate node before upgrading each node.